-french apple cake with
+french apple cake with a chocolate twist

 It’s apple season in New England, the best time of the year!
 Ok, I say that about many (all?) the times of the year, but New England is known for its wide variety of delicious apples and there’s nothing more beautiful than seeing blushing fruits hanging from the trees while the surrounding landscape is full of flaming, colorful leaves and squashes dotting surrounding fields.

 We are fortunate to live in Southern Vermont near Scott Farm, an orchard renowned for its large collection of heirloom apple varietals and orchard fruits.
 We recently went apple picking with John’s sister and her wife who were visiting from California, on the most glorious fall day.
 Add that to the fact that we have a weekly apple CSA from Scott Farm, so our cellar is full to bursting of these delicious fruits for eating out of hand and festive fall recipes.

 One of my favorite ways to eat apples this time of year is in the form of a traditional French apple cake, made as a tart so each bite is more delicate and light.
 Instead of the traditional rum, I substituted rich crème de cacao for a subtle fudgy note (pommeau would be delicious, too!), perfectly balanced by the tart fruit and bumping up the richness of the buttery cake.
 Bon appetit!